KptnKMan/deploy-vpc-aws/docs/setup.md

 This doc is intended to:

-* Help configure your local tools to interact with remote environment.
+* Help you configure your local tools to interact with remote environment.
-* Bootstrap a working VPC environment.
+* Help you Bootstrap a working VPC environment.
 * Terraform instructions will be valid for other projects using this template.
+  * Any contradiction of requirements/instructions, use the child templates instructions.

 ## Basic premise